Upload Agent

 Preventing the Resumption of Previous Uploads

-In the situation where the Upload Agent fails to upload a file, or has partially uploaded a file, we can resume the upload by specifying the same command again.
-When resuming an upload, we generate a file signature using the following information:
+In the situation where the Upload Agent fails to upload a file, or has partially uploaded a file, resume the upload by specifying the same command again.
+When resuming an upload, a file signature is generated using the following information:

 This information is summarized as a metadata field on the file object.
-When you upload a file using Upload Agent, it will quickly calculate this file signature and search your current project for any file with the same signature.
-If it finds such an object, and if the file upload is incomplete, it will try to resume the upload.
+When you upload a file using Upload Agent, it quickly calculates this file signature and searches your current project for any file with the same signature.
+If it finds such an object, and if the file upload is incomplete, it tries to resume the upload.
 If the file upload is complete, then the file signature is added as a property.

 Waiting for a File to Close